 Shop Floor Training

-At another company, a training program for blue collar employees got a new item included.
+At another company, a training program for blue-collar employees got a new topic included.

-The shop floor training was redesigned to encourage managers to say good morning to their team members as they all got into the same elevator up to the first floor.
+The redesigned the shop floor training to encourage managers to say good morning.
+To who?
+Well, to their team members as they all got into the same elevator up to the first floor.

 Why would you, others would ask